 Have you suffered writers block?
-Well Free-writing is one technique that can help unblock your mind when there is no inspiration available to you.
+Well free-writing is one technique that can help unblock your mind when there is no inspiration available to you.
 Are you worried about whether your writing is worthy of publication?
-Free-writing is all about getting something down on the page whether it is worthy of publication or not, it is about getting creative juices flowing and it matters nor whether you use pen and paper or a computer keyboard, the point is to get moving again.
+That worry can get in the way of writing.
+Free-writing is all about getting an idea down on the page whether, or not, it is worthy of publication.
+Indeed, remove any thought of publication from your mind.

-In some respects The National Novel Writing Month is all about getting 50,000 words written in a fixed period — the 30 days of the month of November.
+In some respects The National Novel Writing Month supports free-writing.
+It is all about getting 50,000 words written in a fixed period — the 30 days of the month of November.

 Daily Exercise for the Mind

 Some believe writers should start in the morning with a free-writing exercise before moving on to the more serious tasks of the day.
 It is like an athlete warming up before their physical activity, they wish to stretch the muscles, so the writer wishes to stretch the muscles of the mind.

 Dorothea Brand was reportedly an early proponent when she suggested in her book “Becoming a Writer” (1934), prospective writers sit and write for 30 minutes every morning.
 Write as fast as they can.
 What they wrote about did not matter, it was anything that came to mind and getting as much down as possible was all that mattered.
 She is clearly demonstrating a way to exercise the mind, warming it up for the real event.